Skip to main content

 • NIH 75N93019R00028, “Center for Influenza Disease and Emergence Research (CIDER)” (2021-2028) Role: Co-I

-• NIH R01AI148667, “Capturing the genomic variation present in Cryptosporidium and cryptosporidiosis” (2020-2024) Role: Joint-PI with Travis Glenn
+• NIH R01AI148667, “Capturing the genomic variation present in Cryptosporidium and cryptosporidiosis” (2020-2025) Role: Joint-PI with Travis Glenn

-• "Bioinformatics resources for kinetoplastid organisms and their hosts", Wellcome Trust (2020-2025), Role: Co-applicant with Andy Jones & David Roos
+• Wellcome Trust "Bioinformatics resources for kinetoplastid organisms and their hosts", (2020-2025), Role: Co-applicant with Andy Jones & David Roos

 Selected Publications: